disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

    - This query uses a constant in its `WHERE` clause, the optimizer sees each of these queries as unique and generates a different execution plan each time.

 ### Task 8 - Change the query to use a variable and use a Query Hint

+In this task you will modify the query to include a variable and apply a query hint to control execution behavior, which helps optimize performance by guiding the SQL engine’s plan selection for variable driven queries.

 1. Change the query to use a variable value for SalesPersonID.